jrosenqvist/RoevarRaeven/README.md

 Binaries are included for Linux, Windows and MacOS.
 Only Linux version is verified to work.

-Asset folder not included due to being other people's work.

 List of assets used:
 * https://assetstore.unity.com/packages/2d/characters/sunny-land-103349 (Level Elements, Player, Enemies)
 * https://assetstore.unity.com/packages/2d/characters/monsters-creatures-fantasy-167949 (Enemies)